 - Sauna’s: This will bring steam into your lungs and will allow you to relax!

 - Air Purifier: My doctor recommended I get a HEPA filter air purifier.
 I haven’t tried this yet, but I’ve heard it does wonders for many of my clients.
 It removes spores and pollen from the air so it can be quite helpful when you are indoors!
+This is the air purifier that I use.

 - Humidifier: I use a humidifier every night when I go to sleep.
 It has helped me tremendously by bringing moisture into the air, allowing me to breathe easier.
 It gives my nose a nice ‘moist’ barrier.